-It is the mission of the CROWN HILL HERITAGE FOUNDATION to preserve the historic structures, cultural heritage, and great natural beauty of Crown Hill Cemetery.
+It is the mission of the CROWN HILL HERITAGE FOUNDATION to preserve the historic structures, present cultural educational programs, and preserve the great natural beauty of Crown Hill Cemetery.

 Crown Hill Cemetery, the Nation’s third largest non-government cemetery, is located 2.8 miles northwest of Monument Circle in Indianapolis, Indiana.
 Crown Hill’s 555 park-like acres are home to 130 species of trees; twenty-five miles of winding roads; three miles of brick and wrought iron fence; Gothic structures dating back to 1875; a bridge/underpass that serves as one of the City’s thoroughfares; and the highest hill in Marion County with a magnificent view of the Indianapolis skyline.